 TO COOK CHICKEN ON THE STOVETOP

-- Turn chicken over, cover, and reduce heat to medium.
-Cook for approximately 5-7 more minutes (depending on thickness of chicken), or until chicken is cooked through.
+Turn chicken over, cover, and reduce heat to medium.
+Cook for approximately 5-7 more minutes (depending on the thickness of the chicken), or until the chicken is cooked through.
 Remove to a cutting board and let rest 5 minutes before slicing.
 Garnish with extra fresh lime juice if desired.

 TO COOK CHICKEN ON THE GRILL